WycliffeAssociates/ScriptureRenderingPipeline/README.md

 will count the number of chapters and verses in each chapter.
 After that it will publish a result to the VerseCountingResult topic with details about the counting.

+### Merging
+When a request has been made for a merge this listener will download all of the repos in the merge message, merge them together and then push the result to WACS.

 ### The Catalog
 The catalog doesn't currently listen to the bus but deals with converstion process directly in the webhook.
 After it completes it will insert a record into a cosmos db table which will in turn trigger a rebuild of any catalogs which then get written to azure storage.